afzalariffinZ/studentsafetyapp/README.md

 ## 🤝 Contributing

 This is a private repository.
-For internal development only.
+For the use of competition only.

 ## 📞 Support